 And why would you need a home-charging station?
 Because you won’t want to spend your time waiting at public charging stations, once everyone has an electric vehicle.
 It would be taking you six times longer to charge a car with power for three times shorter range than what you would have gotten at conventional filling stations.
 Rush hour would become a nightmare.
 Eventually, home charging stations will become the inevitable choice.

-What are some additional costs to Battery Electric Vehicles vs. Internal Combustion Engines?
+What are some additional costs to BEVs vs. ICE?

 The installation of a home charging station would cost about $1,200 (for a level 1 charger).
 It includes the charger’s hardware plus additional hardware materials, permit, mobilization, and technician’s labor.
 The charger itself can be found for as low as $450 these days, but that doesn’t include the installation cost by an electrician.